Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: Introduction

 This end-to-end training is facilitated by scraping the web for a new large-scale video-text captioning dataset of over two million video alt-text pairs (WebVid-2M).
 We also take advantage of large-scale image captioning datasets such as Conceptual Captions~\cite{sharma2018conceptual}.

 We make the following contributions: (i) we propose a new end-to-end model for video retrieval that does \textit{not} rely on `expert' features, but instead, inspired by~\cite{bertasius2021spacetime} employs a transformer architecture with a modified divided space-time attention applied directly to pixels; (ii) because our architecture can gracefully handle inputs of different lengths, it is versatile and can be flexibly trained on both video and image datasets (by treating images as a single-frame video).
 We build on this flexibility by designing a curriculum learning schedule that begins with images and then gradually learns to attend to increasing temporal context when trained on video datasets through temporal embedding interpolation.
-We show that this increases efficiency, allowing us to train models with far less GPU time;

-(iii) we introduce a new dataset called WebVid-2M, consisting of 2.5M video-text pairs scraped from the web; and finally (iv) we achieve state-of-the-art performance by only using the video modality on MSR-VTT~\cite{xu2016msr}, MSVD~\cite{chen2011collecting}, DiDeMo~\cite{anne2017localizing} and LSMDC~\cite{rohrbach2017movie}

-outperforming works that use pre-extracted experts from multiple modalities, as well as those that are pretrained on the noisy HowTo100M, which is 20x larger than our dataset in the number of video-text pairs.
+We show that this increases efficiency, allowing us to train models with far less GPU time; (iii) we introduce a new dataset called WebVid-2M, consisting of 2.5M video-text pairs scraped from the web; and finally (iv) we achieve state-of-the-art performance by only using the video modality on MSR-VTT~\cite{xu2016msr}, MSVD~\cite{chen2011collecting}, DiDeMo~\cite{anne2017localizing} and LSMDC~\cite{rohrbach2017movie} -- outperforming works that use pre-extracted experts from multiple modalities, as well as those that are pretrained on the noisy HowTo100M, which is 20x larger than our dataset in the number of video-text pairs.